Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-Since endoscopic environments can often be ill featured in addition to having artifacts,~\citet{widyaWholeStomach3D2019} increase visible features via dying tissue with indigo carmine (IC) dye, and then demonstrating the comparative performance increase by using dye for helping SfM reconstruction.
-They remove outliers from the point cloud map (generated with SfM) using local plane fitting, and then create a mesh of the SfM point cloud.
+Since endoscopic environments can often be ill featured, in addition to having artifacts,~\citet{widyaWholeStomach3D2019} increase visible features via dying tissue with indigo carmine (IC) dye, and they demonstrate the comparative performance increase by using dye for helping SfM reconstruction.
+They remove outliers from the point cloud map that they generate with SfM by using local plane fitting.
+Then they create a mesh of the SfM point cloud.
 With this mesh, they can perform another outlier removal step for points that do not align well with the mesh.
 Both these steps account for the physical surface consistency priors we often have in MCV.
-To localize where the camera is in a current map, they use NetVLAD~\citep{arandjelovicNetVLADCNNArchitecture2016} which is a CNN-based model that provides a distance metrics between image pairs.
+To localize where the camera is in a current map, they use NetVLAD~\citep{arandjelovicNetVLADCNNArchitecture2016}, which is a CNN-based model that provides a distance metric between image pairs.
 Then, given similar pairs, they can reconstruct higher detail images of these regions.
 This process is shown in Fig.~\ref{fig:widya2019}.
-This approach is computationally intensive (runs offline) and can not be used for interactive clinical applications.
-Interestingly, the authors take the concept of IC-dye improving texture, and carry it on to design a model to perform virtual generation of textures using a CycleGAN.
+This approach is computationally intensive and runs offline, so it can not be used for interactive clinical applications.
+Interestingly, the authors then take the concept of IC-dye improving texture, and carry it on to design a model to perform virtual generation of IC textures using a CycleGAN.
 This allows them to generate IC-images artificially from non-IC images, and they demonstrate how their GAN-based method outperforms the non-augmented images for reconstruction applications~\citep{widyaStomach3DReconstruction2020}.